-Applications addressed include information processing, software systems, integrated sensing, biomedicine and genomics, defense and homeland security, sustainability and environmental technologies, speech/audio processing and telephony, imaging and video systems, low power realizations, real-time implementations, smart stages and interactive media, and vehicular sensing.
+Applications addressed include information processing, software systems, integrated sensing, biomedicine and genomics, defense and homeland security, sustainability and environmental technologies, speech/audio processing and 6G+ telephony, imaging and video systems, low power realizations, real-time implementations, AI monitored solar energy, smart cameras, radar, and vehicular sensing.

 Industry Advisory Board (IAB and Project Directors):

-- Nitesh Shah Raytheon – Surveillance and Machine Learning (2 memberships)
+- Mark Giampapa, Nitesh Shah Raytheon – Surveillance and Machine Learning

-- Silvia Garre , Freescale – Sensor Fusion
+- Silvia Garre , NXP – Sensor Fusion

 - Diann Dow, On Semi, Machine Learning